joesan/plant-simulator-deployment/base/README.md

 http://plant-simulator.local/plantsim/powerplants
 ```

 The above command will fetch the list of all Power Plants that are configured for this application.
-For more API's have a look [here](https://github.com/joesan/plant-simulator/wiki)
+For more API's on the plant-simulator application have a look [here](https://github.com/joesan/plant-simulator/wiki)